BitBadges/grant-application/application.md

 ### Overview

+---

+The total we are asking for regarding development for the first initial phases, is $50k USD.
+This will cover costs related to deployment (hosting, potential gas fees, miscellaneous), marketing, and the whole design process.
+We know this may seem like much, but this is just to get the initial phases completed.
+Perhaps when this is expanded, further grant phases could follow to build integrations on top of this as a base.
+There are various considerations that go into this when looking at it through the scope of work perspective.

+---

 * **Total Estimated Duration:** Duration of the whole project (e.g. 2 months)
 * **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 2 FTE)
 * **Total Costs:** Requested amount in USD for the whole project (e.g. 12,000 USD).
 Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#level_slider-levels) of funding requested.
 This and the costs for each milestone need to be provided in USD; if the grant is paid out in Bitcoin, the amount will be calculated according to the exchange rate at the time of payment.